-This facility will allow our pupils to understand what it is to be a scientist.
+This facility allows our pupils to understand what it is to be a scientist.
 To think and act like a scientist.
 They will be undertaking research to which they do not know the answer.

-We will be moving away from a teacher led demonstration area and towards pupils being able to work together to conduct research and answer important scientific questions.
+We are moving away from a teacher led demonstration area and towards pupils being able to work together to conduct research and answer important scientific questions.

-The Research Building will have spaces dedicated as follows:
+The Research Building has spaces dedicated as follows:

 - A Stan-X lab, in which the sequencing of the DNA of fruit flies will be undertaken and analysed, in conjunction with research undertaken at Stanford University.